Join the AI Workshop and learn to build real-world apps with AI. A hands-on, practical program to level up your skills.

-We haven’t introduced how to use a terminal, yet.
+We haven’t introduced how to use a terminal yet.

-But you should know that in VS Code you can open an integrated terminal by pressing View -> Terminal, or cmd/ctrl-shift-T.
+But you should know that in VS Code you can open an integrated terminal by pressing View -> Terminal, or Cmd/Ctrl+Shift+T.

-From here you can now type any command line command, for example ls or cd.
+From here you can now type any command-line command, for example ls or cd.

-If you don’t know what I’m talking about, don’t worry - we’ll talk about that in another unit.
+If you don’t know what I’m talking about, don’t worry; we’ll talk about that in another unit.

-Speaking of terminal, one thing you’ll find useful is that you can install the code command line utility, so you can open any folder from a terminal using code ., or any file using code <filename>.
+Speaking of the terminal, one thing you’ll find useful is that you can install the code command line utility, so you can open any folder from a terminal using code ., or any file using code <filename>.

 Lessons in this unit: